Southampton stars Salisu, Djenepo and Diallo struggled during Ramadan – Hasenhuttl

 "This will bring them back to 100 per cent, this is for Ibra, Moussa and Sali.
 It’s important, I think."

-The Saints, who are 14th in the Premier League table, welcome relegated Fulham to St Mary's Stadium for a league clash on Saturday.
+The Saints, who are 14th on the Premier League table, welcome relegated Fulham to St Mary's Stadium for a league clash on Saturday.